(1,1) almost L-space knots: Proof of the main theorem

 \propkj*

-The argument we use for claim \eqref{it:kj2} is well-known to experts in involutive knot Floer homology, and we write it down here for the sake of completeness. \begin{proof}[Proof of Proposition \ref{prop: kj}] The lift to the universal cover is obtained by concatenate $2j$ iterations of the portion displayed in Figure \ref{fig: kj}\subref{subfig: kj_b} and then pull tight the curve.
-Choose a basis $x_i$ with $|j| \leq 3+2j$ as shown in Figure \ref{fig: kj}\subref{subfig: kj_c}, where $x_0$ is the middle intersection point.
-When $j \geq 1,$ the differential is given by
+The argument we use for claim \eqref{it:kj2} is well-known to experts in involutive knot Floer homology, and we write it down here for the sake of completeness. \begin{proof}[Proof of Proposition \ref{prop: kj}] The lift to the universal cover is obtained by concatenating $2j$ iterations of the portion displayed in Figure \ref{fig: kj}\subref{subfig: kj_b} and then pulling tight the curve.
+Choose a basis $x_i$ with $|i| \leq 3+2j$ as shown in Figure \ref{fig: kj}\subref{subfig: kj_c}, where $x_0$ is the middle intersection point.
+When $j \geq 1,$ the {non-trivial components of the differential are} given by

 After a filtered change of basis

 we obtain a direct summand of a positive staircase $D_j$ generated by $\{y_i | -2j-1 \leq i \leq 2j+1\}$ and a box generated by $\{x_0,x_1,x_2,x_3\}.$